-I looked at the carved red sandstone – that is a paler version of sandstone we see in Agra and Braj Bhumi Area.
+I looked at the carved red sandstone – that is a paler version of the sandstone we see in the Agra and Braj Bhumi areas.
 There was a photo exhibition introducing the visitor to the history of Bikaner that began with Rao Bika some 600 years ago.

 Surrounding this white pavilion courtyard are various palaces of Junagadh – they are actually rooms of various sizes that have been given names as ‘Mahals’.
 Let me take you to some of them.

-Meaning of Badal is the cloud, Badal Mahal means the cloud palace.
+The meaning of Badal is the cloud, and Badal Mahal means the cloud palace.
 This is a narrow room with clouds painted on all its walls and ceilings.
-As per our guide, there are showers fitted in this room to show the children of desert how it rains.
+As per our guide, there are showers fitted in this room to show the children of the desert how it rains.
 I am not too convinced by this.
-To me, this looks like a temple dedicated to Ram and Sita whose idol can be seen the middle.
+To me, this looks like a temple dedicated to Ram and Sita whose idols can be seen in the middle.
 The niches have paintings of Ramayana scenes.

 This is probably a palace that belonged to one of the queens.
 It is the oldest part of the fort built by Raja Rai Singhji.
-I loved the painted door of Phool Mahal at Junagadh Fort in Bikaner.
+I loved the painted door of Phool Mahal.
 It has Radha and Krishna painted on a black door.
 The painting is relatively new but if you go around you will see an old door with a similar painting.

 There is a statue of the sun god with his 7 horses in marble – in sync with the white décor of the room with heavy gold embellishments.
-Ceiling carries a geometric pattern while a panel on the wall just next to the ceiling has a very life like paintings of war scenes, court scenes and mythological scenes.
+The ceiling carries a geometric pattern while a panel on the wall just next to the ceiling has very lifelike paintings of war scenes, court scenes and mythological scenes.

 This is the most ornate part of the fort.
 It is the hall for private meetings.
 Adorned all around in the colors of gold and red, it is as opulent as a place can get.
 One of the thrones can be seen here.

 A board here explains the artwork on the walls of Anup Mahal.
-Apparently, Maharaja Karan Singh who ruled in early 17th CE was on a military campaign in Golconda near the present day Hyderabad.
+Apparently, Maharaja Karan Singh who ruled in the early 17th CE was on a military campaign in Golconda near present-day Hyderabad.
 He was presented with artwork in gold by a local artist.
 One of them was the plating of a gold pillar in a manner that made it look like a pillar of solid gold.
-Upon inquiry, the artist explained that he originally belongs to Jaisalmer but his family migrated to South.
+Upon inquiry, the artist explained that he originally belongs to Jaisalmer but his family migrated to the South.
 Karan Singh invited him to Bikaner and gave him royal patronage.
 The work is now known as Usta work.
-This work can be seen at a lot of places in all palaces of Bikaner.
+This work can be seen in a lot of places in all palaces of Bikaner.
 You can also buy a small piece for yourself in the market.